Netanel6/BitHomeTest/README.md

 ## Coroutines
-To handle the data loading and saving I used Kotlin coroutines It is google’s library so we can agree that it isn’t a 3rd library all the way
+To handle the data loading and saving I used Kotlin coroutines It is a google’s library so we can agree that it isn’t a 3rd library all the way (more explained below)

 ## NavigatinCotroller and BottomNavigationView
 The navigation of the app is through Navigation controller (nav_graph) & BottomNavigationView